taiki-e/syn-serde/codegen/README.md

-# serde_syn_codegen
+# syn_serde_codegen

-This is an internal (not published on crates.io) crate which is used to generate the files in the `gen/` directory of `serde-syn`.
+This is an internal (not published on crates.io) crate which is used to generate the files in the `gen/` directory of `syn-serde`.
 It is used to ensure that the implementations for `Syn` remain in sync with the actual AST.

 To run this program, run `cargo run` in this directory, and the `gen/` folder will be re-generated.

-This program is slow, and is therefore not run when building `serde-syn` as part of the build script to save on compile time.
+This program is slow, and is therefore not run when building `syn-serde` as part of the build script to save on compile time.